pedro-borges/Unified-World-Units/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-A jUnit test snippet that proves your point
+A test snippet that proves your point

 **Expected behavior**
 A clear and concise description of what you expected to happen.